kibet-gilbert/co1_metaanalysis/README.md

   2. DS-MPALALEP dataset (2472) managed by Dr. Scott miller (All kenyan)
   3. IDRCK IDRC kenya dataset (1704) managed by Dr. Daniel Masiga

-To download all any datasets from select countries in the file co1_metaanalysis/code/countries we used the command
+To download the COI-5P datasets from countries listed in the file `countries`, we used the `bolddata_retrival` function in the `process_all_input_files.sh` script.
+The downloaded data are in .XML format files.
->source ./code/process_all_input_files.sh && bolddata_retrival ./code/countries

-## Workflow
+## Workflow.
 ![Workflow](https://github.com/kibet-gilbert/co1_metaanalysis/blob/master/workflow.png)

 ### Programming languages: